hwsc-org/hwsc-org.github.io/wikis/app-gateway/epics.md

 ### CreateUser
 #### Purpose
-User has to verify a new email on registration and update.
+Chrome is able to create a new user.
 #### Limitations
 - `EmailToken` expires in 2 weeks.
 - `CreateUser` requires a new column called `secret` in table `user_svc.email_tokens` - [link](https://github.com/hwsc-org/hwsc-user-svc/issues/113)

-- Email query string
+#### Procedure
+1. Chrome goes to a registration page.
+2. User puts in the required fields for registration.
+3. Chrome sanitizes user inputs as required.
+4. Chrome dials using a dummy email and password - [link](https://hwsc-org.github.io/wikis/app-gateway/epics.html#authenticateuser)

 ### VerifyEmailToken
 #### Purpose